 STEP 10: Drag and drop the OLE DB destination into the data flow region.
 Next, double-click on it to configure the destination server and destination table to store the Merge Join Transformation output

-Here we selected [SSIS Tutorials] as database and [Inner Join Using Merge Join Transformation] as destination table
+Here we selected [SSIS Tutorials] as database and [Inner Join Using Merge Join Transformation] as the destination table

 STEP 11: Click on the columns Tab to check whether input columns are matching with the destination columns or not.
 If not, Please assign the appropriate columns to destination columns